 Pneumatic wheels have two major benefits over many other caster wheels.
 In addition, they come in a variety of sizes, styles, and tread patterns.
 Read on to find out if a pneumatic wheeled caster would be useful for your application!

 The first major benefit of pneumatic caster wheels is that they offer a very cushioned ride.
-This is useful applications that need protection from excess vibration, or travel over rough surfaces such as rocks, concrete, dirt, or grass.
+This is useful for applications that need protection from excess vibration, or travel over rough surfaces such as rocks, concrete, dirt, or grass.

 The second major benefit is that pneumatic wheeled casters provide an extremely quiet ride even on uneven and rough surfaces.
 This is helpful in any environment where noise is an issue.